Teng Bunma: The godfather of the Cambodian booming economy (2000-2016)

 At the beginning of the third millennium, Teng Bunma had become "one of the most powerful men in Cambodia", "Cambodia's best-known and wealthiest businessman with total assets estimated at around $400 million."
-At that time, he began investing in major construction projects worth more 50 millions dollars and to diversify his portfolio with a winder range of activities, such as growing cotton.
+At that time, he began investing in major construction projects worth more 50 millions dollars and to diversify his portfolio with a wider range of activities, such as growing cotton.
 He took an important role of leadership in the business community to the point of becoming a "kingmaker".
 In 2000, Guo Dongpo, who was the director of the Overseas Chinese Affairs Office office in Beijing, met Teng Bunma to ask for his assistance in controlling unruly mainland gang activity in the Cambodia, as the latter had become "legendary" among the Chinese Khmer community.

 Later years and death

-Teng Bunma passed away at the age of 75 on June 17, 2016 at 12.45pm in a hospital in Phnom Penh by natural causes, leaving the 133 story Thai Boon Roong Twin Trade Center in Phnom Penh, located next to Nagaworld, unfinished.
+Teng Bunma died at the age of 75 on June 17, 2016 at 12.45 pm in a hospital in Phnom Penh by natural causes, leaving the 133 story Thai Boon Roong Twin Tower World Trade Center in Phnom Penh, located next to Nagaworld, unfinished.
+This construction site has been inactive since the COVID-19 pandemic, and it is possible that the project has been canceled, although no official announcement has been made regarding its cancellation.

 Legacy

-A real estate empire
+Real estate

 Teng Bunma left being him one of the largest real estate empires in Cambodia.
 He owned the luxury Intercontinental hotel in Phnom Penh and Rasmei Kampuchea, the country's most influential newspaper.
 His son's company, in partnership with foreign investors, owns the Caesar international casino in Pailin, a mining town in western Cambodia.